-Having positively identified the patient, the person collecting the specimen (phlebotomist/ nurse/ doctor) must label the container correctly and completely with the patient's details, including their unique hospital number (MRN).
+Having positively identified the patient, the person collecting the specimen (phlebotomist/nurse/ doctor) must follow the procedure (using the phlebotomy handheld device for bloods) and label the container correctly with the barcoded label.
 It must be ensured that there can be no confusion about the identity of the patient or their specimen.
 Please refer to MPC-PP-GEN-124 Policy on the Management of Specimens in all Departments in the Mater Private Cork.

 This is the first step in positive specimen identification.
-The identification data affixed to/ written on the specimen and container at source remains with that specimen throughout analysis.
+The identification data affixed to the specimen container at source remains with that specimen throughout analysis.